Street View GretnaBenefits of locating in Gretna include:

 - Located on the U.S. Border

-- Good labor force
+- Good labour force

-Gretna is the home to the 470 seat Buhler Hall, an acoustically superior performance and recording venue.
+Gretna is the home to the 470-seat Buhler Hall, an acoustically superior performance and recording venue.
 Gretna also proudly boasts the Mennonite Collegiate Institute, Peace Bell, Oakview Golf Course and the Gretna Arena.
-Friendliness from the residents will become immediately apparent, even when walking our many tree lined streets.
-Young families are continuously drawn to Gretna from the outlying areas because of it's small town charm welcoming nature and affordable 'country' living.
+Friendliness from the residents will become immediately apparent, even when walking our many tree-lined streets.
+Young families are continuously drawn to Gretna from the outlying areas because of its small town charm, welcoming nature and affordable 'country' living.

 Once home to roaming Buffalo herds, the area around Gretna attracted people as far back as the early 1800's.
 Originally known as "Smuggler's Point", it's natural tree cover afforded early settlers and fur trappers a location where undeclared goods were smuggled over the border.

-Gretna soon became a prominent border town.
+Gretna Elevator and CPR Station 1890 Gretna soon became a prominent border town.
 As businesses thrived and expanded, Gretna life in the early 1900’s was filled with promise and opportunity.
 As progress would have it, changes afforded Gretna no favours and the town began losing the grain milling industry responsible for it’s boom.

 Today, Gretna has stood the trials and tests of time.
 With the recent on going expansion in the Pembina Valley, it now serves a young demographic attracted to it’s beautiful surroundings, friendly outreach and community life that is safe for families.